 There is no golf cart "blue book" to look up the value of a golf cart.
 So whether you are trying to figure out what price to put on your used golf cart or how much you should offer for a used cart, you do need to figure out what the golf cart is worth.

-A couple of places to check to get some price ranges of used golf carts is Craig's List, a local community Facebook group and eBay.
+A couple of places to check to get some price ranges of used golf carts are Craig's List, a local community Facebook group and eBay.
 You can also check with your local golf cart dealers.
-Community boards at stores often have ads for used golf carts as does our local Facebook Swap and Shop page.